-The administrative console can be for an unfederated application server, a deployment manager, an administrative agent, or a job manager.
+The administrative console can be for an application server or an administrative agent.

 a.
 If you are logging into the administrative console for the administrative agent, and you have registered at least one node with the administrative agent, select the node to administer, and click Continue.